valkey-io/valkey-doc/docs/connect/clients/python.md

 pip install redis
 ```

-For faster performance, install Redis with [`hiredis`](https://github.com/redis/hiredis) support.
+For faster performance, install `redis-py` with [`hiredis`](https://github.com/redis/hiredis) support.
 This provides a compiled response parser, and for most cases requires zero code changes.
 By default, if `hiredis` >= 1.0 is available, `redis-py` attempts to use it for response parsing.

 {{% alert title="Note" %}}
 The Python `distutils` packaging scheme is no longer part of Python 3.12 and greater.
 If you're having difficulties getting `redis-py` installed in a Python 3.12 environment, consider updating to a recent release of `redis-py`.